jzornes13/os-ticket-prereq-install/README.md

 1

 - Pick the resource group we just created RG-osTicket
-- name your VM anything you want in this case we named it VM-osticket
+- Name your VM anything you want in this case we named it VM-osticket
-- change the region to your own, we used west US 3
+- Change the region to your own, we used west US 3
-- under image we chose windows 10 pro
+- Under image we chose windows 10 pro
-- choose the size of the server taking into account what you will be using it for. we chose Standard v3- 4 16gb memory
+- Choose the size of the server taking into account what you will be using it for. we chose Standard v3- 4 16gb memory
-- create a username and password (just remember your credentials!)
+- Create a username and password (just remember your credentials!)
-- make sure to check your box (bottom left)
+- Make sure to check your box (bottom left)
-- we can go ahead and skip everything else and click review/create
+- We can go ahead and skip everything else and click review/create
-- if you get the go ahead in the form of "validation passed" click create and were good to go, let it set up your machine.
+- If you get the go ahead in the form of "validation passed" click create and were good to go, let it set up your machine.

 </p>
 <br />